GeotrekCE/Geotrek-admin/docs/configuration.rst

 Activate SSL / HTTPS
 --------------------

-If you want to activate https, you need firstly to change custom.py and add :
+To activate https, you need firstly to change custom.py and add :

 ::